duchuyb/sic-notes/README.md

 #### ✨ New Features & Enhancements
 *   **HTTP Method Tampering:** Implemented a new test to detect interference by sending various HTTP methods (`OPTIONS`, `PUT`, etc.) and comparing responses to a `GET` baseline.
 *   **CDN-as-WAF & LB-as-WAF Detection:** Introduced stronger checks to identify WAF-like behavior from Content Delivery Networks and Load Balancers.
-*   **LRT Integration:** The Logs Recapture Tool (LRT) now automatically uses the username and private key specified in the main application settings.
+*   **LRT Integration:** The Logs Reporting Tool (LRT) now automatically uses the username and private key specified in the main application settings.

 #### 🐛 Bug Fixes & Performance
 *   **Detection Logic:** Corrected detection logic for `wafw00f` and `nmap` to improve accuracy and reliability.